 Please make the indicated modifications at P662 L26 as follows:

-—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO) in the supported bandwidth.
-The maximum number of spatial streams per user the non-AP STA can receive in the DL MU-MIMO transmission shall be equal to min(n, 4), where n is the maximum number of spatial streams supported for reception of a non-OFDMA EHT MU PPDU sent to single non-AP STA.
-The non-AP STA shall be able to receive its intended spatial streams in a DL MU-MIMO transmission with a total number of spatial streams across all users of at least four.
+—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO) in the supported bandwidth with a maximum total number of spatial streams across all users of at least 4.
+The maximum number of spatial streams a non-AP STA can receive from its assignment in the DL MU-MIMO transmission shall be equal to min(n, 4), where n is the maximum number of spatial streams supported by the non-AP STA for reception of a non-OFDMA EHT MU PPDU sent to that single non-AP STA.

 CID 15316, 15317